PresleyGSP/module_04/README.md

 ## Code Modification 5

 - Fixed the appending to the rejected list so it only happens once through the Validation checks if it fails both validations.

+## Code Modification 6

+- Fixed spacing in error message for "Non-numeric amount"